 Another reason for a fishy vaginal scent is sexually transmitted infections, such as trichomoniasis.
 Other symptoms include genital itching and painful urination.

-There are many causes for an abnormal vaginal scent.
+There are many causes of a "smelly vagina".
 Some can be managed EASIER than others.
 The most common causes are lack of acidity, increase perspiration, poor hygiene, tampons, pads, bacterial and sexually transmitted infections.
 Other reasons can be life-threatening, such as vaginal cancer, cervical cancer, rectovaginal fistula.
 We always recommend visiting your OB/GYN for additional concerns or questions.